JackRKRACT/HideoutManager/README.md

 # Hideout Manager for Escape From Tarkov

 Image recognition & automation tool built in Python for popular game ‘Escape from Tarkov’.
-Utilizes Tensorflow and Windows API to gather game data and perform actions autonomously while running.
+Utilizes Tensorflow, PIL and PyAutoGUI to gather game data and perform actions autonomously while running.

 This was an educational / experimental project in my free time for handling automation in Escape From Tarkov.
 Ultimately, Tarkov has a lot of measures in place to prevent automation of the Hideout & Traders.